Purple Maiden Grass

 The Purple maiden grass might be the most versatile grass for any landscape.
 You can plant this maiden grass in USDA hardiness zones 5 to 9.
 It can handle a wide range of soils, including heavy clay and sandy areas.
 If you live in a city environment with pollution, then this hardy plant is an exceptional choice.
 The low-maintenance Purple maiden grass is generally free from diseases and pests.
 It can even tolerate climates with high humidity and heat.

 For the best results, the Purple maiden grass thrives in well-draining soil.
 It will excel in areas with full sun to partial shade.
 While the Purple maiden grass is tolerant of partial shade, you want to plant it in direct sunlight for abundant blooms.
-As long as the soil is well-draining, you can grow this grass in most conditions.
+You can grow this grass in most conditions.

 Once the Purple maiden grass is established, the plant does not need much water.
 Throughout the year, this maiden grass maintains its upright appearance and tight clump.
 The Purple maiden grass should be cut down to the ground in the late winter.
 With this pruning, you will see dark green leaves emerging for springtime.
 The foliage bounces back to full height by the summer.